 - Check with your doctor if this medicine causes nausea or diarrhea that will not stop.

 - This medicine may increase your risk of breaking a bone.
 Check with your doctor right away if you have dull or aching pain in the arms, legs, or thighs.

 - Your doctor will need to check your progress at regular visits while you are using this medicine.
 Be sure to keep all appointments.

 Call your doctor right away if you notice any of these side effects:

-- Worsening bone pain or onset of new bone pain.
+- Worsening bone pain or new bone pain

 If you notice these less serious side effects, talk with your doctor:

 - Mild bone, muscle, or joint pain